The Weekly Checklist: The Key to Ninja Productivity

 By Hannah Urbanek

 Hannah is Think Productive UK’s Head of Marketing and the voice behind much of our global social media and editorial content.
-If you are reading this in Canada or the United States you can connect with Think Productive North America directly here or connect with Barbara Green, our President on LinkedIn.
+You can connect with Think Productive North America directly here or connect with Barbara Green, our President, on LinkedIn.